Personnel search specifically in the net?

-"For highly specialized professionals, we look around the Internet in industry forums, making hollow recommendations and then targeting people through social networks.
-So if you are well versed in a specific area of expertise, you are well advised to join the Internet at an early stage in appropriate groups. "
+“For highly specialized specialists, we look around in industry forums on the Internet, make hollow recommendations and then address people specifically via social networks.
+So if you are well-versed in a special field, it is good to participate in appropriate groups online at an early stage. ”

-According to Kirchner, especially the so-called business networks are particularly suitable for personnel search.
-The user profiles at Xing, for example, usually contain detailed information on training, career, experience, interests and similar characteristics of the person and can be searched or found using different search methods.
-In this way, the two headhunters can quickly determine if someone fits in the desired position purely technically.
-But also in more private networks like Facebook, Kirchner and Fedossov have already found something - even if not all profiles are publicly available here.
+According to Kirchner, so-called business networks are particularly suitable for the search for personnel.
+The user profiles on Xing, for example, usually contain detailed information on education, career, experience, interests and similar characteristic features of the respective person and can be searched or located using various search methods.
+In this way, the two headhunters can determine very quickly whether someone technically fits into the desired position.
+But also in more private networks like Facebook Kirchner and Fedossov have already found what they are looking for - even if not all profiles are publicly accessible here.

-"If we were already on the track of a specific person whose name and occupation we had found, for example, by searching in a web forum or a professional network, we were able to provide not only personal information but also information about the occupational activity, educational institutions visited, Find educational qualifications and professional interests that allow good conclusions as to whether the candidate was suitable or not. "
+“If we were already on the track of a specific person whose name and professional activity we had found, for example, by searching in a web forum or a professional network, we were able to provide information on the professional activity, educational institutions visited, in addition to personal information on some user profiles.
+Find educational qualifications and professionally motivated interests that allow good conclusions to be drawn as to whether the candidate was suitable or not. ”

 So Kirchner and Fedossov put together for themselves the profile of a candidate from different mosaic stones in the entire network.
 As Kirchner explains, small details always make up the overall picture.
 It is true that the technical qualifications, education and work experience are the decisive factor for or against a candidate.
 Especially with wobbly candidates, however, sports, hobbies and social commitment are also looked at, as the personnel consultant makes clear:

-"How we look at a candidate, of course, depends on the network: in a business network are very different standards than in a private network.
-But here, too, of course, the normal rules of behavior and courtesy are in demand.
-Mischievous remarks, for example, throw any applicant out of the race immediately! "
+“How we view a candidate depends, of course, on the network: the standards in a business network are very different from those in a private network.
+But here too, of course, the normal rules of conduct and courtesy are required.
+Nasty comments, for example, immediately throw every applicant out of the race! ”